DominicTremblay/w7d3-lecture/README.md

 A way to distribute distinct responsabilities of a web a app:

 - Models -> classes provide interface to the data
-- Vews -> Rendering of the UI with the data
+- Views -> Rendering of the UI with the data
 - Controllers -> respond to ressources

 #### Benefit